|"HOW MANY CHURCHES EXISTED DURING THE ACTS?"|

 "as to zeal, persecuting THE assembly; as to righteousness which is in the law, found blameless."
 (Phil.
 3:6)

 Note, Paul did not say he persecuted "A" church (gathering or assembly), he persecuted "THE" assembly (church).
 Note the definite article is present in the Greek in each of these three passages.
 Although the mission, the nature, and the eschatological position of "THE" church had changed dramatically since Pentecost, Paul considers that there was only one ekklesia, one church, one assembly, one gathering, built on the foundation of the apostles, and Jesus Christ the corner-stone.
-He clearly identified the church that began at Pentecost with the particular kingdom church that some claim was fading away during the later half of the Acts.
-He also says it was the same church that existed at the time the prison epistles were written.
+He clearly identified the 'church' that began at Pentecost with the particular kingdom 'church' that some claim began to fade away during the later half of the Acts.
+He also implies it was the same 'church' that existed at the time the prison epistles were written.
 Paul was not being imprecise by identifying the church of all three eras as one and the same entity.
 The confusion has partially arisen because teachers have wrongly attached doctrinal and dispensational labels to the word "church."
-The "church" that existed at the time Paul wrote Philippians 3:6 was a "church" that had a calling and blessing in heavenly places.
+The "church" that existed at the time Paul wrote Philippians 3:6 was a "church" (gathering) that had a calling and blessing in heavenly places.
 It partook of that wonderful body of truth known as "the mystery."
 Yet Paul recognizes that the "church" that once had a kingdom calling was also "THE church," because "the church" in every dispensation since the Lord proclaimed it is "built upon the foundation of the apostles and prophets, Jesus Christ himself being the corner-stone."
-It was one and the same ekklesia "gathering" which existed at Pentecost and the same ekklesia that existed when Paul wrote Philippians 3:6, although His "gathering" at that time had widely divergent promises, practices, and blessings.
+It was one and the same ekklesia "gathering" which existed at Pentecost and the same ekklesia that existed when Paul wrote Philippians 3:6, although His "gathering" at that time had widely different promises, practices, and blessings.

-Thus, although God dispensed differing gifts, differing practices, and differing 'marching orders' to the ekklesia at various times during and following the Acts period, and though the calling and sphere of blessing changed dramatically as God dispensed new features of truth to His assembly, this does not imply that a new ekklesia began whenever such changes were made.
+Thus, although God dispensed differing gifts, differing practices, and differing 'marching orders' to the ekklesia at various times during and following the Acts period, and though the calling and sphere of blessing changed dramatically as God dispensed new features of truth to His gathering, this does not imply that a new ekklesia began whenever such changes were made.
 In my opinion there is no clear basis for 'multiple church' theories.

 For more insight on the meaning of the word "church", please read our article on